solidify/devops-extension-chuck-norris/README.md

 [![Build Status](https://solidify.visualstudio.com/OSS/_apis/build/status/DevOps.Extensions.ChuckNorris)](https://solidify.visualstudio.com/OSS/_build/latest?definitionId=44)

-The extension is built and deployed to the VSTS Marketpace using VSTS, if you want to contibute to the public extension see [Contributions are welcome](#contributions-are-welcome).
+The extension is built and deployed to the Azure DevOps Marketpace using Azure Pipelines in a public Azure DevOps project, if you want to contibute to the public extension see [Contributions are welcome](#contributions-are-welcome).

 ## Pre-requisites ##
 The extension has the following pre-requisites: